jameshfisher/jameshfisher.com/_posts/2024-04-02-automatic-differentiation-with-dual-numbers/index.md

 }
 ```

-We can do the same exercise for other primitive operations,
+If we do the same exercise for other primitive operations like `add` and `sqrt`,
-and end up with:
+we end up with:

 ```ts
 function add(a: Dual, b: Dual): Dual {